oswaldobapvicjr/smart/README.md

 ![Daemon agents state machine](resources/state_chart_daemon_agents.svg)

-This is a sample configuration of a timer agent that will execute every 30 seconds:
+This is a sample configuration of a daemon agent:

 ```xml
 <agent>